 Sometimes it's not the heat or the humidity.
-Treatment for excessive sweating in Los Angeles can change your life for the better--and offer you a new kind of freedom.
+Treatment for excessive sweating can change your life for the better--and offer you a new kind of freedom.

 Hyperhidrosis is a medical condition that causes excessive and unpredictable sweating in the palms, underarms, feet or face.
 Excessive sweating or hyperhidrosis affects about 1 in 25 people and can be both embarrassing and bothersome.

 Those affected seem to have overactive sweat glands that are more easily triggered into sweat production by anxiety and other heightened emotional states.

 While the cause is unknown, the condition does seem to be hereditary and runs in families.
 The most common forms of hyperhidrosis are palmar hyperhidrosis (sweaty palms) and axillary hyperhidrosis (excessive underarm sweating.)

 In general, Dr. Rivkin prefers to use the least invasive procedure possible to achieve the results that his patients are seeking.
 We are fortunate that Botox is a safe and effective remedy for excessive sweating.

 At Westside Aesthetics, we use Botox as our primary method of treatment for hyperhidrosis.
 But it’s not the only treatment.
 So, you’re wondering: how do I stop sweating so much?
 Well, look below for a list of procedures designed to do just that.

 Powders such as talcum or corn starch can offer some relief for mild cases of excessive sweating.
 Short-term relief can be obtained by applying it to the hands or underarms.
 Strong antiperspirants are typically the first line of defense against excessive sweating.

 We have seen that antiperspirants containing 10% to 20% aluminum chloride hexahydrate are the most effective.
 The most popular brand of these is Drysol, which is designed to be applied to the affected areas once at night for two to three nights and then one to two times per week.